 You can get away with sameness in a fragmented, young category.
 But over time, the one with the most money (or whoever gains the most market share) will come out as the leader and position themselves as such in consumer minds.
 If you’re exactly like them, it’s going to hinder your growth.

 It’s better to go for a particular positioning from the get-go and play to win that category.
-ConvertKit is “audience building for creators,” and they’ve seen great growth, rising to number one in that market.
+ConvertKit is “by creators, for creators” and they’ve seen great growth, rising to number one in that market.

 Market share is more important than being different.

 Market penetration/popularity of a brand contributes significantly toward people liking a brand and thinking it’s good.